laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 :::::

 :::::{tab-item} LanceDB
-LanceDB requires a full materialisation of the LaminDB collection and ingestion into Lance columnar format on S3.
+LanceDB also requires a full materialisation, then ingests into Lance columnar format on S3.

 ```python
 import lancedb